Brand (magazine)

-History
+Legal and political persecution

-Brand have been in trouble with the police on some occasions.
+Brand has been in trouble with the police.
 The first case was in 1906 and was due to the laws enacted by Karl Staaff that made it illegal to promote pacifism.
 The laws were known as Staaflagarna (the Staff laws) or Lex Hinke (after Hinke Bergegren) who served ten months for breaking the law.
 In 1908 Einar Håkansson was accused of blasphemy for an article he published in Brand, but he died before it was possible to charge him.
 In 1910 Hinke Bergegren was sent to jail for two months due to an article series on birth control and the brochure Kärlek utan barn (Love without children) on the same subject.
 He was acquitted three times in Stockholm until he was sentenced in Gothenburg.
 In 1916 the then editor of Brand Ivan Oljelund was arrested for promoting pacifism, i.e. for violation of the Staaf laws.
 Oljelund was sentenced to 18 months of hard labor, but the sentence was later reduced to 15 months and then to 8 months when it was appealed.
 During his time at Långholmen Prison the magazine was edited by C J Björklund.

 On 19 June 1999 Hans Regner charged the magazine with sedition due to an article on female self-defense.
 The charge was later dismissed.
 On 31 August 2000 Brand was charged again.
-Also this time for sedition following a humoristic article on how to make your riot a success.
+This time for sedition following a humoristic article on how to make your riot a success.